vitskvara/AlfvenDetectors.jl/README.md

 # AlfvenDetectors.jl

 Alfven eigenmode detectors in Julia.
-Uses the [GenModels.jl](https://github.com/vitskvara/GenModels.jl) library.
+Uses the [GenModels.jl](https://github.com/vitskvara/GenModels.jl) and [EvalCurves.jl](https://github.com/vitskvara/EvalCurves.jl) libraries.
 This is the environment the library was written in and which you should try to emulate if you need to rerun some of the code.

 ```
 (v1.1) pkg> st